 The 2014 Kia Optima Hybrid has lower fuel economy and less trunk space than rival hybrids, and critics said it has limited rear headroom and an unrefined hybrid powertrain.

-The 2014 Kia Optima Hybrid is powered by a four-cylinder engine and an electric motor mated to a six-speed automatic transmission.
-According to auto writers, the Optima Hybrid has adequate power and acceleration.
-However, they note that rivals transition more smoothly between gas and electric power.
-The base 2014 Optima Hybrid gets an EPA-estimated 36/40 mpg city/highway, which is good for a midsize car but lower than most hybrid competitors’ estimates.
-Test drivers say the Optima Hybrid has poised handling, though they note that other hybrids still handle with more composure.
-They write that the Optima Hybrid’s ride is fairly comfortable overall, though not quite as smooth as the non-hybrid Optima’s.
+The 2014 Optima Hybrid comes with a four-cylinder engine, an electric motor and a six-speed automatic transmission.
+Test drivers said the Optima Hybrid has sufficient acceleration, and they noted that rival hybrids transition more smoothly between gas and electric power.
+According to the EPA, the 2014 Kia Optima Hybrid gets 36/40 mpg city/highway, which is excellent for the 2014 midsize class as a whole but lower than the fuel economy of most 2014 hybrid rivals.
+Reviewers noted that the Optima Hybrid has composed handling and a reasonably comfortable ride, though they said it is not as comfortable as the non-hybrid Optima.